 Who needs to comply?

-From 1 July 2012 individuals who perform issuer audits will need to hold a licence.
+Individuals who perform issuer audits will need to hold a licence.

 Audit firms who perform issuer audits must be registered, and must ensure that for each issuer audit: